MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.2.0/queries-azureps.md

 MyWin2016VM   Windows
 ```

-## Filter result using the Where-Object cmdlet
+## Filter results with the Where-Object cmdlet

 The `Where-Object` cmdlet allows you to filter the result based on any property value.
 In the
 following example, the filter selects only VMs that have the text "RGD" in their name.